AD2000X/LoRA_WandB_Gemma2_2b_en/README.md

 2.Execute each code cell sequentially to:

-  -Mount the drive.
+  * Mount the drive.

-  -Download and preprocess the dataset.
+  * Download and preprocess the dataset.

-  -Instantiate and fine-tune the Gemma model with LoRA.
+  * Instantiate and fine-tune the Gemma model with LoRA.

-  -Save the trained model weights back to Google Drive.
+  * Save the trained model weights back to Google Drive.

 3.Adjust parameters like the LoRA rank, batch size, or epochs as needed for your experiments.